204th Tactical Aviation Brigade

-The 204th Sevastopol Brigade of Tactical Aviation named after Oleksandr Pokryshkin (204 BrTA, MUNA0959) is a fighter aviation unit of the Ukrainian Air Force.
+The 204th Sevastopol Tactical Aviation Brigade named after Oleksandr Pokryshkin (MUN A0959) is a fighter aviation unit of the Ukrainian Air Force.
 The brigade is stationed at the Lutsk Air Base.

 History

 In January 1992, the personnel of the 62nd Mixed Aviation Regiment took an oath of loyalty to the Ukrainian people.
 In 1996, the Ukrainian Air Force retired the Su-15TM aircraft and was replaced by the Su-27.
-On December 10, 1996, in connection with the 55th anniversary of the formation of the regiment, the 62nd Fighter Aviation Regiment of the 5th Aviation Corps was awarded the honorary name "Sevastopol."
+On December 10, 1996, in connection with the 55th anniversary of the formation of the regiment, the 62nd Fighter Aviation Regiment of the 5th Aviation Corps was awarded the honorary name Sevastopol.

-After the 100th Separate Shipborne Fighter Aviation Regiment was disbanded in 1996, its MiG-29 aircraft were transferred to the 62nd Fighter Aviation Regiment.
+After the 100th Shipborne Fighter Aviation Regiment was disbanded in 1996, its MiG-29 aircraft were transferred to the 62nd Fighter Aviation Regiment.
 In 1998, they were driven from the airfield in Saki to Belbek airfield.
-On October 30, 2000, the 62nd Sevastopol Aviation Regiment was reorganized as the 9th Sevastopol Fighter Aviation Brigade.
-Since January 2000, the brigade is subordinate to the Air Command "South" of the Ukrainian Air Force, tactical group "Crimea".
+On October 30, 2000, the 62nd Aviation Regiment was reorganized as the 9th Fighter Aviation Brigade.
+Since January 2000, the brigade is subordinate to the Air Command South, tactical group Crimea.

-On June 23, 2006, the brigade was reorganized into the 204th Aviation Sevastopol Fighter Brigade, which was already reformed into the 204th Sevastopol Tactical Aviation Brigade on December 27, 2007.
+On June 23, 2006, the brigade was reorganized into the 204th Fighter Aviation Brigade, which was already reformed into the 204th Tactical Aviation Brigade on December 27, 2007.
 In 2011, three crews of MiG-29 aircraft of the brigade took part in a military parade in honor of the 20th anniversary of the Independence of Ukraine.
 In April 2014, in connection with the Russian annexation of Crimea, the brigade carried out a redeployment operation to the Kulbakino Air Base near Mykolaiv, and the removal of its aviation equipment and property.